-Choosing a tool backpack should be simple, but it is quite complicated.
-While shopping, there are quite a few features you need to keep in mind.
-You should consider everything from cost to the number of pockets to stability.
+Choosing a tool backpack should be simple, but it is pretty complicated.
+While shopping, there are several features you need to keep in mind, and you should consider everything from the cost to the number of pockets to stability.
 It is a lot to stay on top of.

-In this section, we’ll break down all of these essential features, so you know exactly what to look for.
+In this section, we’ll break down all these essential features so you know exactly what to look for.

 The bottom of the bag is probably one of the essential parts.
 It is the part that has to withstand all the weight of your tools when set down.
 A poorly made bag will be crushed under all the tools’ weight, which can ruin its ability to stand up and even cause damage to the contents.

-Most bags are made of some hard material that can withstand a lot of weight.
-However, many companies attempt to side-step this feature and use some sort of cheap plastic.
+Most packs are made of hard materials that can withstand a lot of weight.
+However, many companies attempt to side-step this feature and use cheap plastic.

 These bags can be costly.
 Some cost hundreds of dollars, though you can find a few cheaper options.
 We have discovered that cost doesn’t always match up with quality.
 The more expensive bag is probably better than the cheapest bag, but the lines tend to get a bit fuzzy beyond that.
 There were a couple of $100 bags that were much better than the $130 bags.

 You also need to consider how comfortable a bag is.
-After all, you will be wearing it.
-Let’s try to make it something you look forward to – not dread.
+After all, you will be wearing it when it’s loaded with heavy tools.
 Under normal circumstances, you will not be able to walk around and test a bag before you purchase it.
-Instead, you’ll need to check things like the padding level.
+Instead, you’ll need to examine the specs for information like the amount of padding.

 In general, more padding is better.
-The quality of the padding does matter, though.
-If the padding isn’t very high-quality, it’s just going to smoosh no matter how much of it there is.
+The quality of the padding does matter, however.
+If the padding isn’t very high-quality, it will not support your back, no matter how much of it there is.
 You also need to check how adjustable the bag is.
 If a bag can’t be adjusted to fit you correctly, it will be uncomfortable.
-You must choose a fitting bag for this reason.

-For those who don’t want to spend very much money, we also liked the Rugged Tools Tradesman Tool Backpack.
-It is much less expensive than most other options but should still provide you with everything you need to carry your tools around.
+For those who don’t want to spend much money, we also liked the Rugged Tools Tradesman Tool Backpack.
+It is much less expensive than most other options but should still provide everything you need to carry your tools around.

 Other types of tool storages: